SenseLogic/DECKER/README.md

 --filter "filter" : extract the card parameters using this filter --trim : trim the card parameters
---csv "format" : export a CSV file using this format
+--csv "format" : export a CSV file using this format --lexilize : export a LSF file
+--dump : dump the processing data
+--verbose : show the processing messages
 ```

 ### Examples